-Regardless of the number of Linear Shell Stands utilised, display materials should be arranged in such a manner so as not to obstruct line-of sight of neighbouring exhibitors or interfere with the flow of traffic.
+Regardless of the number of Linear Shell Stands utilised, display materials should be arranged in such a manner so as not to obstruct sight lines of neighbouring exhibitors or interfere with the flow of traffic.
 A maximum height of 2.5m (8.2ft) is allowed only in the booth space.